 For example, the US Government’s Prompt Payment Act (PPA) was enacted to ensure that federal agencies make timely payments for materials or services provided by vendors and contractors.
 Bills are to be paid within 30 days after receipt and acceptance of the materials and/or services or after receipt of a proper invoice – whichever is later.

-As you can see from this example, one of the keys to getting paid on time from your government customers is to provide a proper invoice.
+As you can see from this credit control policy example, one of the keys to getting paid on time from your government customers is to provide a proper invoice.
 This means that you have to ensure that the invoice includes everything the agency needs to approve the invoice in a timely manner.

 The Prompt Payment Act does not cover cost plus contracts, cost reimbursable contracts, progress payments, or advanced payments.
 This is important to know for this class of customer.
 Instead of selling your products or services on cost plus – could you change your billing method so that it’s covered under the PPA?
 Also, if your invoice qualifies for the PPA then you are entitled to charge interest for late payments under the PPA.